Trading Company or Factory: Which Chinese Supplier Should You Use?

 What is the difference between these two types of suppliers?
-In this article I'll address the differences between these two and when you should use each.
+In this article, I'll address the differences between these two and when you should use each.

-A factory in China is exactly what you think it is: it's a factory that produces various widgets.
-They normally have some type of machinery to produce these items although the sophistication of that machinery can drastically vary.
-For example, imagine a textile factory which may simply have sewing machines as their primary machinery compared to a metal forgery which has much more complex and expensive machinery.
+A factory in China is exactly what you think it is: it's a place that produces or manufactures various goods and widgets.
+They normally have some type of machinery to produce these items, although the sophistication of that machinery can drastically vary.
+For example, compare a textile factory that may simply have sewing machines as their primary machinery compared to a metal forgery which has much more complex and expensive machinery.

 A trading company does not actually produce any goods.
-Instead, they source a variety of products from one or more factories (often they work with several factories).
+Instead, they source a variety of products from one or more factories (often, they work with several factories).
 They are similar, although not identical, to what we would imagine in the west as a distributor or a wholesaler.
 Their big benefit is that they are able to offer a wide variety of products.
-In the past, before the opening up of China, trading companies were essentially the only way to import from China but this has all changed now.
+In the past, before the opening up of China, trading companies were essentially the only way to import from China, but this has all changed now.

-A good trading company will source difficult to find products from difficult to find factories (not all factories are on Alibaba!).
+A good trading company will source difficult-to-find products from difficult-to-find factories (not all factories are on Alibaba).
 If they're doing their job, they will also perform some type of quality control as well.
-The downside of a trading company is that they typically have higher prices than factories as they take some markup over the factory and you will have less control over the actual production of your goods.
+The downside of a trading company is that they typically have higher prices than factories as they take some markup over the factory, and you will have less control over the actual production of your goods.

 What Are the Advantages and Disadvantages of Trading Companies and Factories?